What is Home Health Care Nursing? Your Guide

 What is home health care nursing?

-Home health care nursing is a unique nursing field.
+Home health care nursing is a special nursing field.
 It provides skilled medical care to patients at home.
 Services include wound care, managing medications, teaching patients, and monitoring health.
 All these are tailored to meet each patient’s needs at home.

 Who is eligible for home health care services?